 We found the presentations, the discussions and the documentation to be thorough and very helpful in enabling us to understand the program structure, its management and the wider context.
-Indeed, we applied the College for the succinct and targeted presentation of the relevant material.

-We were also provided with a video of the College's premises.
-More specifically, we were virtually toured to the teaching areas, library, student meeting rooms, staff offices and some open areas.
-Again, this was helpful in allowing us to better assess the infrastructure of the College and its offerings to the student population.
+We were also provided a set of pictures of the College's premises which were accompanied by a video as a virtual tour.
+Again, these were helpful in allowing us to better assess the infrastructure of the College and its offerings to the student population.